Harbin Institute of Technology: General Rankings

 Nationally, HIT is consistently ranked among China's top-10 research comprehensive universities and ranked No.1 in Northeast China region, which includes the province of Liaoning, Jilin, and Heilongjiang with a combination of more than 100 million population.

-HIT was ranked the best in Northeast China, 9th in China and 145th worldwide in 2024 in terms of aggregate performance from the three most widely observed university rankings (THE+ARWU+QS) as reported by the Aggregate Ranking of Top Universities.
+HIT was ranked the best in Northeast China, #9 in China and #143 worldwide in 2025 in terms of aggregate performance from the three most widely observed university rankings (THE+ARWU+QS) as reported by the Aggregate Ranking of Top Universities.

-For 2025, HIT was ranked =128 by U.S. News & World Report, 157 by the Center for World University Rankings, and =131 by Times Higher Education World University Rankings.
+For 2026, HIT was ranked 97th by Academic Ranking of World Universities.
+It was ranked #111 by U.S. News & World Report, #=131 by Times Higher Education World University Rankings, and #147 by the Center for World University Rankings.

-In 2020, it was ranked in the 101-150 band by Academic Ranking of World Universities.

-Internationally, HIT is regarded as one of the most reputable Chinese universities by the Times Higher Education World Reputation Rankings where it ranked 101th globally.
+Internationally, HIT is regarded as one of the most reputable Chinese universities by the Times Higher Education World Reputation Rankings where it ranked 101st globally.
 HIT graduates are highly desired worldwide, with its Graduate Employability rankings placed at # 143 globally in the 2021 Global Employability University Ranking by Times Higher Education.